Body Lift in

 A lower body lift, also known as a belt lipectomy, raises and reshapes unsightly, sagging body contours.
-If you are interested in this procedure, contact us at our Birmingham office to schedule your consultation.
+If you are interested in this procedure, contact us at our Birmingham, Alabama office to schedule your consultation.

 During the aging process, skin loses some elasticity, causing the mid-section to lose its natural shape and firmness.
 This procedure is designed to remove loose skin and related fat deposits, thus, providing a more youthful appearance.
 A body lift can be applied to the lower torso and upper legs including the abdomen, waist, inner/outer thighs, buttocks, and/or hips.
 Liposuction may also be completed in conjunction with a body lift.

 - Correct sagging skin and fat due to aging or excessive weight loss.

 - Remedy weight gain and stretched skin caused by multiple pregnancies.

 The precise procedure varies with each patient, depending on the body type and desired surgical outcome.
 Generally speaking, the lower body lift procedure entails making an incision along the belt-line completely around the waist and lower back.
 Excess skin is then removed, followed by the underlying fat deposits.
 Finally, the skin is pulled taught and sutured into the new configuration improving the contour of the abdomen, flanks, outer thighs, lower back, and buttocks.
 The entire procedure can last from 4 to 6 hours.
 The surgery is performed under general anesthesia in our Birmingham, Alabama surgery center.